-- 1. Respect all school facilities both inside and outside the building - 2.
-Enter and exit classes in order and line up quietly outside our next classroom or at the stage for PE - 3.
-Safely and calmly walk on the right hand side of corridors with respect for people's space - 4.
-Practise safe behaviour on the school avenue and around the gate.

-In class, we are expected to:

-- 1. Engage and participate in class to the best of our ability without distracting others - $2.\, {f C}$ ome on time in uniform to class with books, homework, journal and other materials - ${f 3.\,T}$ alk and communicate calmly with respect and manners to all students and staff - 4.
-Fulfil our rights and the rights of others to work in a safe learning space - 5.
-Use the 'One voice, Hands up and Listen' method in class - 6.
-List and do all homework and learning in the journal.
+- Respect all members of the school community and all facilities both inside and outside the building - Enter and exit classes in order and line up quietly outside our next classroom or at the stage for PE - Safely and calmly walk on the right hand side of corridors with respect for people's space - Practise safe behaviour on the school avenue and around the gate Regarding class work, we are expected to: - Engage and participate to the best of our ability without distracting others - Come in on time in uniform to class with books, homework, journal and other materials - · Talk and communicate calmly with respect for all students and staff - Fulfil our duties and respect the rights of others to work in a safe learning space

+Use the 'One Voice, Hands up and Listen' method in class

+List all homework and learning/or record learning in the journal.
 Senior students and Student Council members are expected to act as role models for good behaviour in school.